-At Bansmer Law, we understand the importance of family and strive to implement the philosophy of family first into our Family Court approach.
-When legal domestic problems are not properly addressed they have the potential to wreak havoc in a family’s life.
+At Bansmer Law, we understand the importance of family and strive to implement the philosophy of family first into our family court approach.
+An inadequate approach to domestic legal problems has the potential to wreak havoc in a family’s life.
 Our legal team holds extensive experience in dealing with family court matters from divorce, separation, custody, visitation and child support.
 The divorce process can be a very stressful experience.
 Having an experienced divorce attorney can make all the difference in the results of your legal matters.

-Erica M. Bansmer, Attorney at Law will take the time to hear your story and present all of your legal options.
+Our attorney, Erica M. Bansmer, will take the time to hear your story and present all of your legal options.

-Whatever your needs, we have the resources, skills, and experience to help you reach the best possible outcome.
-Our staff is professional, discreet, and courteous when you need someone on your side.
+Whatever your needs are, we have the resources, skills, and experience to help you reach the best possible outcome.
+Our staff is professional, discreet, courteous and there for you when you need someone on your side.
 We provide family law representation in the following areas:

 California Divorce Laws

 If you’re considering a divorce, legal separation or annulment in the state of California, there are a few legal points you should familiarize yourself with.
 The first is that California is a no-fault divorce state.
 In a no-fault divorce state, spouses are permitted to end their marriage or legal marital status without proving that their spouse has done anything wrong.
 Under the labeling of “irreconcilable differences” the spouse requesting the divorce only has to say that the couple is no longer able to get along.
 This process is called a no-fault divorce.
 Even no-fault separation can be made simpler with a divorce attorney.

 Responding to a Petition for Divorce in California